Investigating the most active pp collisions (top 0.1%) using the tools developed by experiments at the LHC: Introduction

 The most natural way to select high-multiplicity pp collisions is by imposing a threshold in the number of primary charged particles at mid-pseudorapidity.
-However, since in general the multiplicity is expected to bias the event sample towards hard pp collisions, other event activity classifiers were proposed.
-This work presents a study of the different event classifiers that have been studied by experiments so far, and the features of the selected samples are compared with each other.
-The 0.1\% fraction of the cross section is selected using different event classifiers that include the multiplicity of charged particles in both mid-pseudorapidity ($N_{\rm ch}$) and forward pseudorapidity (V0M), as well as transverse sphericity ($S_{\rm T}$) ~\cite{Ortiz:2011pu,ALICE:2012cor,CMS:2025sws}, spherocity ($S_{0}$)~\cite{Cuautle:2015kra,Acharya:2019mzb}, the relative transverse activity classifier ($R_{\rm T}$)~\cite{Martin:2016igp,ALICE:2023csm,ALICE:2023yuk}, and flattenicity ($\rho_{\rm nch}$)~\cite{Ortiz:2022mfv, ALICE:2024vaf}.
+However, since in general the multiplicity is expected to bias the event sample towards harder-than-average pp collisions, other event activity classifiers were proposed.
+In the context of the present study, the event activity refers to the collection of particles produced by multi-parton interactions~\cite{Sjostrand:1987su}.
+Our work presents a study of the different event classifiers that have been studied by experiments so far, and the features of the selected samples are compared with each other.
+The top 0.1\% of each event classifier distribution, containing the pp collisions with the highest event activity, are analyzed.
+The 0.1\% fraction is obtained cutting at different values of each event classifier: multiplicity of charged particles in both mid-pseudorapidity ($N_{\rm ch}$) and forward pseudorapidity (V0M), as well as transverse sphericity ($S_{\rm T}$) ~\cite{Ortiz:2011pu,ALICE:2012cor,CMS:2025sws}, spherocity ($S_{0}$)~\cite{Cuautle:2015kra,Acharya:2019mzb}, the relative transverse activity classifier ($R_{\rm T}$)~\cite{Martin:2016igp,ALICE:2023csm,ALICE:2023yuk}, and flattenicity ($\rho_{\rm nch}$)~\cite{Ortiz:2022mfv, ALICE:2024vaf}.
 Since the largest multiplicity reach is only attainable using the mid-pseudorapidity multiplicity estimator, for this event classifier the largest energy density is achieved.
 The studies presented here are relevant for helping interpret the plethora of data which have been published by experiments at the LHC and understand whether a compatibility between the different event classifiers exists.

 The paper is organized as follows.
 Section~\ref{sec:2} introduces the event activity classifiers that are considered in this paper.
 The biases on the charged-to-neutral particle yields, as well as on the selection of harder-than-average pp collisions, are discussed in Sec.~\ref{sec:3} and Sec.~\ref{sec:4}, respectively.
 The correlations among all the event activity estimators, as well as a discussion on the prospects for the data analysis of the LHC Runs 3 and 4, are presented in Sec.~\ref{sec:5}.
 A summary of the main findings is presented in Sec.~\ref{sec:6}.